How to Be a Defensive Driver

 - Ensure your vehicle is safe to drive.
 You may be driving safely, but if your vehicle isn’t functioning properly then this could increase your risk of getting into a collision which may lead to road rage.
 Frequently check things like tire pressure, brake lights, and your brakes.

 - Take a defensive driving course.
 Yes, they have those.
 The Nevada Department of Motor Vehicles has a list of accredited courses, such as those offered by the American Auto Association (AAA).

 If you’re reading this blog, chances are, you care about being a safe driver.
-If you took every precaution yet still were involved in a car accident, we encourage you to contact a Las Vegas auto accident lawyer at our firm today.
+If you took every precaution yet still were involved in a Las Vegas car accident, we encourage you to contact a Las Vegas auto accident lawyer at our firm today.